2020-21 Back to School Plan-FAQs

 HPISD will ask each student to make a declaration for the in-person or remote option by August 6, 2020.
-At that time, student class assignments (elementary) and class schedules (secondary) will be finalized.
+High school students have until Tuesday, August 11 at noon to choose their option.
+After that time, student class assignments (elementary) and class schedules (secondary) will be finalized.
 As per TEA guidance, students may change their option for a new grading period.
 Therefore, two weeks prior to a new grading period, parents will be asked if they wish to change the option for their students.
 Parents who opt for their students to have in-person instruction but who must be absent for health reasons will be allowed to return to in-person instruction after health criteria are met.
 HPISD will work with an in-person option student who must be absent; however, it is possible that the instructional times may not mirror any posted schedules.
 Instead, classroom teachers will work with the in-person option student similar to working with any extended absence.
 Students choosing the remote option will not be able to switch to the in-person option until the beginning of a new grading period.

 What will my child’s routine be like during the day?

 Can you please provide further details on how drop-off will occur to prevent crowding?